 - 8-1/2 x 5-1/2 – Top margin .5, Bottom margin .5, Left and Right Margins .7.
 You’ll also create 2 columns with 1.5” between columns.
 This format prints 2 on a page.
 All you have to do is cut down the middle and then punch.

 - 4-1/4 x 6-3/4 (Franklin Covey Compact) – Top margin .5, Bottom margin 2, Left and right margins 1.25.
 Two columns with 1.75 or 2” between columns – it just depends.
 Sometimes 1.75 will work but sometimes you need 2.
 I’m not sure why.

 - 3-3/4 x 6-3/4 (Filofax Personal, Daytimer Portable, other personal sizes) – Top margin .5, Bottom margin 2, Left and right margins 1.5.
 Two columns with 2” between columns.

-For hole punching, you can use a single punch purchased from Wal-mart or Target for $2 or you can purchase a custom punch from any of the planner companies.
+For hole punching, you can use a single hole puncher purchased from Amazon for $6 or you can purchase a custom punch from any of the planner companies.
 They vary in price but aren’t cheap.
 Don’t bother getting the ones that punch one page at a time.
 They’re difficult to use and won’t last very long.